-What is ionization?
+What is Ionization?

 Ionization happens when an atom or a molecule picks up a negative or positive charge by gaining or losing electrons to form ions, often occurring at the same time as other chemical changes.
 While there is a link between air purifers that use ionization and an increase in indoor ozone, Blueair’s ionization process does not produce ozone.

-In fact, if you read our April blog post,“Blueair ozone tests separate fact from fiction”, you know that all Blueair products are tested in accordance with the California Air Resource Board (ARB)certification program, the most stringent requirements in the world for air purifiers.
+Hence, if you read our April blog post,“Blueair ozone tests separate fact from fiction”, you know that all Blueair products are tested in accordance with the California Air Resource Board (ARB)certification program, the most stringent requirements in the world for air purifiers.

 Blueair’s HEPASilent filtration process captures 99.97% of airborne particles down to 0.1 micron in size.
-HEPASilent technology unites the best in electrostatic and mechanical filtration.
+Furthermore, HEPASilent technology unites the best in electrostatic and mechanical filtration.
 Its revolutionary combination of advanced filter media and an encapsulated ion particle charging chamber ensures that your Blueair purifier delivers results far superior than either mechanical or electrostatic technology alone.

 Ionization in Blueair purifiers